ikt32/scripts-updates/5-gears-readme.md

 ![Assist icons](resources/5MTHUD_Assists.png)

-Have trouble keeping the car on the road?
-The `Driving assists` feature might help!
+Features in the `Driving assists` section help with additional car control, especially when driving high performance cars on the limit.

 The following assists are available: